 Pursuing a common law claim is a decision that should not be taken lightly.
 It involves navigating complex legal terrain, potential court appearances, and a longer resolution time.
 However, for many, it represents the best avenue to secure compensation that fully acknowledges the gravity of their injuries and the negligence that caused them.

-Differences Between WorkCover and Common Law Claims
+Differences Between WorkCover / Common Law Claims

 Understanding the nuances between a WorkCover claim and a common law claim is crucial for any Queensland worker navigating the aftermath of a workplace injury.
 These two pathways offer different benefits and cater to varied circumstances surrounding an injury, highlighting the importance of making informed decisions based on one’s specific situation.
-We’ve summarised these difference below:
+We’ve summarised these differences below:

 Basis of Claim: